Stephen Fry: Awards, honours, and recognition

-Over Fry's career he has received 11 BAFTA Award nominations for his work in television.
-For his performance as Oscar Wilde in Wilde (1998) he earned a nomination for the Golden Globe Award for Best Actor – Motion Picture Drama.
-He won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture along with the ensemble of the Robert Altman directed murder mystery Gosford Park (2001).
-For his work on Broadway he received two Tony Award nominations for Best Book of a Musical for Me and My Girl (1987) and Best Featured Actor in a Play for his performance as Malvolio in the revival of William Shakespeare's Twelfth Night (2014).
+Over Fry's career, he has received 11 BAFTA Award nominations for his work in television.
+For his performance as Oscar Wilde in Wilde (1998), he earned a nomination for the Golden Globe Award for Best Actor – Motion Picture Drama.
+He won the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture along with the ensemble of the Robert Altman-directed murder mystery Gosford Park (2001).
+For his work on Broadway, he received two Tony Award nominations for Best Book of a Musical for Me and My Girl (1987) and Best Featured Actor in a Play for his performance as Malvolio in the revival of William Shakespeare's Twelfth Night (2014).

 In 1995, Fry was awarded the honorary degree of Doctor of Laws (LL.D. h.c.) by the University of Dundee, which named their main Students' Association bar after his novel The Liar.
 Fry is a patron of its Lip Theatre Company.
 He also served two consecutive terms – 1992 to 1995 and 1995 to 1998 – as the student-elected Rector of the University of Dundee.
 He was awarded an Honorary Doctorate in Letters (D.Litt. h.c.) by the University of East Anglia in 1999.

-In 2003 Fry was the last person to be named Pipe Smoker of the Year before the award was discontinued.
-He was awarded the AoC Gold Award in 2004, and was entered into their Hall of Fame.
-Fry was also awarded the honorary degree of Doctor of the University (D.Univ. h.c.) from Anglia Ruskin University in 2005.
+In 2003, Fry was the last person to be named Pipe Smoker of the Year before the award was discontinued.
+He was awarded the AoC Gold Award in 2004 and was entered into their Hall of Fame.
+Fry was also awarded the honorary degree of Doctor of the University (DUniv) from Anglia Ruskin University in 2005.

 In December 2006, he was ranked sixth for the BBC's Top Living Icon Award, was featured on The Culture Show, and was voted Most Intelligent Man on Television by readers of Radio Times.
 The Independent on Sunday Pink List named Fry the second most influential gay person in Britain in May 2007; he had taken the twenty-third position on the list the previous year.
 Later the same month, he was announced as the 2007 Mind Champion of the Year, in recognition of the success of his documentary The Secret Life of a Manic Depressive in raising awareness of bipolar disorder.
 He was also nominated in "Best Entertainment Performance" for QI and "Best Factual Series" for Secret Life of the Manic Depressive at the British Academy Television Awards 2007.
 That same year, Broadcast magazine listed Fry at number four in its "Hot 100" list of influential on-screen performers, describing him as a polymath and a "national treasure".